The Power and Importance of Education

-Have students sit on the floor in a large, open space.
-Give them each a piece of scrap paper and a pencil to share with another student (one pencil and two pieces of paper for each group of two).
+Have students sit on the floor for this lesson.
+Two students must share one piece of scrap paper and a pencil.
 Give them an assignment to complete with these limited resources.
-Tell them that you want them to draw an outline of Africa and sketch in and label at least ten countries.
+The assignment is to draw an outline of Africa and sketch in and label at least ten countries.
 They may not use books or the Internet as a resource.

 After students work on this assignment, ask them to stop and discuss the experience.
 They will have been sharing a pencil and supporting the paper on the ground, their palms, or in the air, making it rather difficult to draw and write.
 And they do not have books to use as a resource.

 - Is this a good learning environment?
 Why or why not?

 - What was difficult about completing the assignment?

 - How did you feel when you didn't have the pencil?